U.S. third-quarter growth trimmed; business spending slowing

 There were decreases in orders for machinery and for electrical equipment, appliances and components.
 Orders for computers and electronic products were unchanged in November.

-Shipments of core capital goods slipped 0.1 percent in November after an upwardly revised 0.8 percent increase in the prior month.
+Shipments of core capital goods slipped 0.1 percent in November after jumping 0.8 percent in the prior month.
 Core capital goods shipments are used to calculate equipment spending in the GDP measurement.
-They were previously reported to have increased 0.3 percent in October.

 Business spending on equipment grew at its slowest pace in nearly two years in the third quarter.
 It has been slowing despite a lower tax bill for corporations.
 Some companies including Apple used their tax windfall to buy back shares on a massive scale.